Rules of Conduct on Campus

 A quarantine or diagnostic testing are not required for close contacts of close contacts of a positive case, as there has been no direct contact with the confirmed case.
 The exception being if your close contact subsequently tests positive for any diagnostic tests or in the event that community screening is appropriate, based on the assessment of the health authorities.

-I have been identified as a "close contact" of a confirmed Covid-19 case.
-If I wanted to get a swab test and test negative, can I avoid or terminate quarantine early?
+I have been identified as a "close contact" of a confirmed Covid-19 case, and have subsequently had a swab test with negative results.
+Can I avoid the quarantine or finish it sooner?

 What needs to be done at the end of isolation due to positive test result in order to return to Bocconi?

-At the end of the mandatory isolation period, if there are no symptoms for at least 3 days, the person who tested positive can return to Campus after 10 days of quarantine and a negative result from a molecular swab test for SARS-CoV-2 performed starting from the 10th day.
+At the end of the mandatory isolation period, if there are no symptoms for at least 3 days, the person who tested positive can return to Campus after 10 days of isolation and a negative result from a molecular swab test for SARS-CoV-2 performed starting from the 10th day.
 The medical report must be sent to the email address email@example.com.
+For Staff, the negative result must also be sent to firstname.lastname@example.org.

 In which cases can I go to the Campus?